tmeyer2115/studio-starter/README.md

 To make sure you're set up properly, invoke `npm run studio` in the terminal.
 Instead of the PagesJS dev server being spun up, you should see Yext Studio appear!

 This command is set up to first generate the features.json and local test data before starting Studio.
-If you would like to just start Studio directly, you can run `npx studio`.
+If you would like to just start Studio without additional setup, you can run `npx studio`.

 ## Adding and Removing Pages
 Your Site currently has one page: `location`.
 This page is actually an Entity Template.
 Studio's chosen a random Entity to render the preview you see.
 You'll want to add more pages, which can be either Static or Entity Templates.
 A new page can be added by using the `+` icon here: